-- 13.3.1 The RCC shall prepare detailed plans of operation for the conduct of SAR operations within its SRR. - 13.3.2 SAR plans of operation should be developed jointly with representatives of the operators and other public or private services that may assist in providing SAR services or benefit from them, taking into account that the number of survivors could be large.
+- 13.3.1 The RCC shall prepare detailed plans of operation for the conduct of SAR operations within its SRR. - 13.3.2 SAR plans of operation should be developed jointly with representatives of the operators and other public or private services that may assist in providing SAR services or benefit from them, taking into account that the number of survivors could be large. - 13.3.3 The plans of operation shall specify arrangements for the servicing and refueling, to the extent possible, of aircraft, vessels and vehicles employed in SAR operations, including those made available by other States. - 13.3.4 The SAR plans of operation shall contain details regarding actions to be taken by those persons engaged in SAR, including: - a) the manner in which SAR operations are to be conducted in the SRR; - b) the use of available communication systems and facilities;

-- 13.3.3 The plans of operation shall specify arrangements for the servicing and refueling, to the extent possible, of aircraft, vessels and vehicles employed in SAR operations, including those made available by other States. - 13.3.4 The SAR plans of operation shall contain details regarding actions to be taken by those persons engaged in SAR, including: - a) the manner in which SAR operations are to be conducted in the SRR; - b) the use of available communication systems and facilities; - c) the actions to be taken jointly with other RCCs; - d) the methods of alerting en-route aircraft and ships at sea; - e) the duties and prerogatives of persons assigned to SAR; - f) the possible redeployment of equipment that may be necessitated by meteorological or other conditions; - g) the methods for obtaining essential information relevant to SAR operations, such as weather reports and forecasts, appropriate NOTAM, etc.; - h) the methods for obtaining, from other RCCs, such assistance, including aircraft, vessels, persons or equipment, as may be needed; - i) the methods for assisting distressed aircraft being compelled to ditch to rendezvous with surface craft; - j) the methods for assisting SAR or other aircraft to proceed to aircraft in distress; and - k) cooperative actions to be taken in conjunction with ATS units and other authorities concerned to assist aircraft known or believed to be subject to unlawful interference. - 13.3.5 SAR plans of operation shall be integrated with airport emergency plans to provide for rescue services in the vicinity of aerodromes including, for coastal aerodromes, areas of water.
+- c) the actions to be taken jointly with other RCCs; - d) the methods of alerting en-route aircraft and ships at sea; - e) the duties and prerogatives of persons assigned to SAR; - f) the possible redeployment of equipment that may be necessitated by meteorological or other conditions; - g) the methods for obtaining essential information relevant to SAR operations, such as weather reports and forecasts, appropriate NOTAM, etc.; - h) the methods for obtaining, from other RCCs, such assistance, including aircraft, vessels, persons or equipment, as may be needed; - i) (Applicable until 25 November 2026) the methods for assisting distressed aircraft being compelled to ditch to rendezvous with surface craft; - i) (Applicable as of 26 November 2026) the methods for obtaining approval to allow SRU from an assisting State to enter into Bangkok SRR; - j) (Applicable until 25 November 2026) the methods for assisting SAR or other aircraft to proceed to aircraft in distress; and - j) (Applicable as of 26 November 2026) the methods for assisting distressed aircraft being compelled to ditch to rendezvous with surface craft; - k) (Applicable until 25 November 2026) cooperative actions to be taken in conjunction with ATS units and other authorities concerned to assist aircraft known or believed to be subject to unlawful interference - k) (Applicable as of 26 November 2026) the methods for assisting SAR or other aircraft to proceed to aircraft in distress; and - (Applicable as of 26 November 2026) cooperative actions to be taken in conjunction with ATS units and other authorities concerned to assist aircraft known or believed to be subject to unlawful interference. - 13.3.5 SAR plans of operation shall be integrated with airport emergency plans to provide for rescue services in the vicinity of aerodromes including, for coastal aerodromes, areas of water. - 13.3.6 The SAR service provider shall ensure the establishment of airport emergency plans that provide for co-operation and co-ordination with RCCs.
+In the event of an aircraft accident that occurs beyond the range of five nautical miles from an aerodrome reference point, the RCC shall responsible for SAR, the aerodrome operator should organize the initial SAR within range of five nautical miles, unless mutual agreement states otherwise.

-- 13.3.6 The SAR service provider shall ensure the establishment of airport emergency plans that provide for co-operation and co-ordination with RCCs.
-In the event of an aircraft accident that occurs beyond the range of five nautical miles from an aerodrome reference point, the RCC shall responsible for SAR, the aerodrome operator should organize the initial SAR within range of five nautical miles, unless mutual agreement states otherwise. - 13.3.7 The SAR service provider shall establish RCC plans for response to MROs integrated with national disaster plans.
+13.3.7 The SAR service provider shall establish RCC plans for response to MROs integrated with national disaster plans.